benjaminion/upgrading-ethereum-book/src/book.md

 ##### `INACTIVITY_SCORE_RECOVERY_RATE`

-When not in an inactivity leak, validators' inactivity scores are reduced by `INACTIVITY_SCORE_RECOVERY_RATE + 1` per epoch when they make a timely head vote, and by `INACTIVITY_SCORE_RECOVERY_RATE - INACTIVITY_SCORE_BIAS` when they don't.
+When not in an inactivity leak, validators' inactivity scores are reduced by `INACTIVITY_SCORE_RECOVERY_RATE + 1` per epoch when they make a timely target vote, and by `INACTIVITY_SCORE_RECOVERY_RATE - INACTIVITY_SCORE_BIAS` when they don't.
 So, even for non-performing validators, scores decrease three times faster than they increase.

 The new scoring system means that some validators will continue to be penalised due to the leak, even after finalisation starts again.
 This is [intentional](https://github.com/ethereum/consensus-specs/issues/2098).
 When the leak causes the beacon chain to finalise, at that point we have just 2/3 of the stake online.
 If we immediately stop the leak (as we used to), then the amount of stake online would remain close to 2/3 and the chain would be vulnerable to flipping in and out of finality as small numbers of validators come and go.
 We saw this behaviour on some of the testnets prior to launch.
 Continuing the leak after finalisation serves to increase the balances of participating validators to greater than 2/3, providing a margin that should help to prevent such behaviour.